-Describe the purposes of stress testing and the process f implementing a stress testing scenario.
+Describe the purposes of stress testing and the process of implementing a stress-testing scenario.

 The purpose of stress testing is to identify events that could greatly impact the bank but are not captured in VAR measures.

 A major goal of stress testing is to “evaluate the capacity of the bank’s capital to absorb large potential losses.